APRIL-ZJU/Coco-LIC/README.md

 The best results are marked in bold.
 It can be seen that Coco-LIC stably outperforms CLIC.

 <img src="figure/cocovsclic.png" width="60%" height="60%" />

-## TODO List

-- [ ] serve as the front-end of incremental 3D Gaussian Splatting（[Gaussian-LIC](https://arxiv.org/pdf/2404.06926)）
-- [ ] optimize the code architecture (rosbag play mode) and support ikd-tree for acceleration

 ## Citation